Dr. Andrey Bakulin

 Pore pressure and 3D stress characterization and monitoring based on anisotropic velocity model (key paper)

-· Initiated, conducted and analyzed lab experiment proving the concept
+· Initiated, conducted, and analyzed lab experiments proving the concept of 3D stress estimation from seismic

 Fracture characterization and seismic anisotropy (key paper)